-If an indoor playground (of sorts) is more your style (or necessary, thanks to Mother Nature), head northwest through the park to the DiMenna Children's History Museum at the New-York Historical Society.
-The downstairs museum-within-a-museum holds interactive displays that constitute a major part of the institution's recent three-year-long, $65 million renovation.
+After this initial dose of culture, let the kids burn off some energy in one of the spectacular playgrounds in Central Park; the green space is convenient to both museums.
+Teens will enjoy a walk through the grounds and its diverse terrain or a bike ride through the greenery; pick up some wheels at Bike and Roll (with three locations in or around Central Park) or a Citi Bike station.
+If an indoor playground (of sorts) is more your style (or necessary, thanks to Mother Nature), head to the Museum of Natural History's neighbor, the DiMenna Children's History Museum at the New-York Historical Society.
+The downstairs museum-within-a-museum holds interactive displays and an extensive library, which has a regular Sunday story hour.
 Kids can become history detectives, discovering NYC's past through hands-on games and a full slate of programming.
 The NYHS also offers a fantastic opportunity to learn about the history of NYC in ongoing and special exhibitions.

 At some point make your way down to the Central Park Zoo, at Fifth Avenue and West 64th Street.
 In the section geared especially toward young kids, the Tisch Children's Zoo, you can feed African pygmy goats, see Vietnamese potbellied pigs and fall under the spell of Patagonian cavies.
 Afterward, grab a New York City hot dog and salted pretzel from a park vendor.
 Exit the park at Fifth Avenue and West 59th Street to emerge right near the giant glass cube of the Apple Store, a tech-filled wonderland that will keep the tweens and teens happy for an hour or three.